-The EC oversees the designation of Projects of Common Interest (PCI).
-To be eligible for PCI status, inclusion in the last available TYNDP is an explicit condition.
-Table C-2 below lists the Northern Ireland Projects of Common Interest.
+The European Commission (EC) oversees the designation of Projects of Common Interest (PCI).
+The PCI selection is a process separate from the TYNDP process.
+However, to be eligible for PCI status, inclusion in the last available TYNDP is an explicit condition.
+There are no Northern Ireland PCIs on the fifth PCI list.
+The list was published by the European Commission in November 2021 and is available here.